Awaiz-Malik/Linear_Regression_Analysis/README.md

 - Install .Net Framework 4.7 or higher, Visual Studio 2019 or higher
 - You can visit to this website for further and small detail of how to setup winform c++ project [Setup Winform in Visual Studio for c++](https://www.rkaiser.de/c-winforms-tutorial/) or [visit this video turtorial for furthur details](https://www.youtube.com/watch?v=HcxlYkU8aY0&list=PL2i17lRog5pBe7t9zJdFdugQ6bxgjntJD)
 - Your main cpp should be the same as this [Mainform.cpp](https://github.com/Awaiz-Malik/Linear_Regression_Analysis/blob/main/Regression%20Analysis/MainForm.cpp)
+- You can use the pngs provided at **PNGS** folder or create your own images :)
 - After adding those files build the project and Enjoy!!!
 ### Graph
 If you want to visualize the Graphical Analysis
-- Download [Matplot++](https://alandefreitas.github.io/matplotplusplus/) use it via cmake or vcpkg in your project, also download [GNUPLOT](https://sourceforge.net/projects/gnuplot/files/gnuplot/) and add to enviornment path
+- Download [Matplot++](https://alandefreitas.github.io/matplotplusplus/) use it via cmake or vcpkg in your project, also download [GNUPLOT](https://sourceforge.net/projects/gnuplot/files/gnuplot/) and add to enviornment to view graphs.
-- Run the Graph.cpp which will predict the graph
+- Run the Graph.cpp which will show the graph for desire dataset you want to see.